In this 5-minute read:

 - How to set up Facebook Ads Manager for your small business

-Womply can help you get emergency funding and improve your online reputation
+Womply can help you get business funding and improve your online reputation

-Beyond helping with emergency relief funding, Womply’s primary focus is to help small businesses thrive online.
+Beyond helping with business funding, Womply’s primary focus is to help small businesses thrive online.
 We’ll help you easily manage and respond to all of your online reviews in one place, allowing you to continue to convert new customers and increase your revenue.
 Click for a free demo.